raphaelquast/beatstep/README.md

 - select / arm / mute / solo / start / stop / record / delete / duplicate / overdub / undo / redo / ...

+- use pads to start/stop/trigger clips

-- get indications on the status of tracks and scenes via button-lights
+- get indications on the status of clips and tracks via button-LED's

-- ... and of course, at the same time ... use the controller to play midi instruments with access to the **full range** of midi-notes!
+- play midi instruments with access to the **full range** of midi-notes!

+- ... and much more!

 Any comments / suggestions for improvements etc. are highly welcome!